yanhan/cljs-nusmods/inspect_scripts/README.md

 ### values_of_keys.js

 Shows all possible values for a key of a Module object.
-Currently this works for the `ModuleCredit` key.
+We use this to inspect certain keys of Module objects to derive more space efficient data representations.

 To run it: